Next Steps After Submission

 After you submit your application, TMDSAS will process and transmit your application to the schools you have selected on your application.

 It normally takes 2-4 weeks for applications to be processed.
 You will receive an email when your application has been processed and transmitted to the schools to which you applied.
 Make sure to follow @TMDSASsupport on Twitter for processing times.

 TMDSAS does not wait on transcripts, letters or test scores to process applications.
-It is your responsibility to ensure that TMDSAS has received all supporting documents by the September 15 deadline.
+It is your responsibility to ensure that TMDSAS has received all supporting documents by the appropriate deadline.

 What should I complete while waiting for my application to be processed?

 Promptly Respond to Messages from TMDSAS and member institutions